Posted by tri-cor on Thu, Sep 14th, 2017 at 8:01 pm

 Maximize your business’ profitability, safety, and sustainability with our quality products!

-FIBC’s (flexible intermediate bulk container) are highly cost effective
+FIBC’s (flexible intermediate bulk container) are highly cost effective and we have bulk bags for sale!

 -Lower handling costs means no dead weight with secondary packaging